 The Christmas Story in the Gospels

 Of course, if we are to look in-depth at the story of Christmas in the Bible, the majority of our attention will rightly be given to the Gospels.
-The four Gospels—Matthew, Mark, Luke, and John—all tell the story of Jesus Christ and his life and ministry.
+The four Gospels—Matthew, Mark, Luke, and John—all tell the story of Christ and his life and ministry.

 While all of the Gospels tell the same overarching story, they each approach their account slightly differently, emphasizing and highlighting different elements about who Jesus is and what he came to accomplish.
 The Gospels of Matthew, Mark, and Luke are known as the Synoptic Gospels because they provide a synopsis or narrative account of Jesus’ life and ministry.
 The Gospel of John is set apart with its broader theological focus and is less concerned with providing a straightforward narrative of events.
 Of the Synoptic Gospels, Matthew and Luke both recount the story of the birth of Jesus.
 Mark, the shortest of the Gospels and fast-paced, bypasses recounting the Nativity and dives straight into Jesus’ ministry as an adult.

-We’ll consider the key features and details of each version of the Christmas story, pondering how each account helps to enrich our understanding of this season.
+We’ll consider the key features and details of each version of the Christmas story, pondering how each account helps to enrich our understanding of this Christmas season.

-Bible Verses From Matthew’s Nativity Account
+Christmas Bible Verses From Matthew’s Nativity Account

 Matthew begins his Nativity account and indeed his Gospel with a close examination of the genealogy of Jesus Christ.
-Beginning with Abraham, Matthew outlines Jesus’ entire lineage, at last concluding with verse 1:16, “and Jacob the father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah.”
+Beginning with Abraham, Matthew outlines Jesus’ entire lineage, at last concluding with Bible verse 1:16, “and Jacob the heavenly father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah.”
 Through this family tree, Matthew establishes Jesus as the long-awaited Savior.
-From God’s covenant with Abraham to the restoration worked through Boaz and Ruth to the preservation and elevation of King David, we see the fingerprints of the good and beautiful plan that God enacts for the world.
+From God’s covenant with Abraham to the restoration worked through Boaz and Ruth to the preservation and elevation of King David, we see the fingerprints of the good and beautiful plan that only God enacts for the world.
 And we come to understand that all of it has been leading here, to Jesus’ birth.

 In addition to providing us with Jesus’ genealogy, Matthew also dedicates a significant portion of his account to Joseph, Jesus’ earthly father and husband to be of his mother, Mary.
 Where in Luke’s Nativity account Joseph takes much more of a background role, here we are given insight into how Joseph processed and understood the events of Jesus’ birth.